 Chester Andrew Molley (June 9, 1945 - April 23, 1969) was the husband of Cheryl J. Molley, the loving father of Mellissa S. Molley, the son of John Molley and Julia Molley of Morristown, TN.
-He was a graduate of Lynch High School and graduated from the University of Tennessee in 1968 with a degree in Journalism.
+His family originally was from Lynch in Harlan County, Kentucky where he was a graduate of Lynch High School.
+He graduated from the University of Tennessee in 1968 with a degree in Journalism.
 He enlisted in the US Marine Corps on June 14, 1968 and received a his commission as a Second Lieutenant after completing OSC in Quantico VA.
 He arrived in Vietnam on December 21 where he was assigned for duty as a Platoon Commander with Company E, 2d Battalion, 9th Marines, 3d MARDIV (Rein) FMF.

 Click a thumbnail below to view at full size.